 Students who take part in HE+ are encouraged and challenged to think beyond their A level curriculum and be introduced to new ideas and concepts.
 They will have many opportunities to develop their academic skills, confidence and understanding and engage with peers from other local schools/colleges.
 Participating students will gain access to HE+ extension resources on the University of Cambridge web site and will be part of a national forum within which they can exchange ideas and information with their peers at other schools and colleges.
 All participating students can mention their involvement in this highly prestigious scheme in their CVs and university application forms.

-Applications for HE+ for the 2021/22 academic year can be made from 9am on Wednesday 13 October until midnight on Sunday 31 October 2021.
+Applications for HE+ for the 2022/23 academic year can be made from Monday 10 October until Wednesday 2 November 2022.